Documentary family photography - greta reading a book

 Because.
 Because I have to.
 Because it’s what I do.
 Because it’s important.
 To me?
 No, for the people who I photograph for.
 I want them to feel the power of an image, that moment that has been captured, that teeny tiny slice of life.

 A bride wiping away a tear full of nerves.
 The father of the bride handing over his baby girl to her new love.
 That first kiss as a married couple.
 When your mum hugs you just a bit too tight because she just gets it.
+These are the moments that you will cherish.
+Those little moments and those feelings are everything.

 My why